AMWA-TV/nmos-testing/test_data/BCP00301/README.md

 CA and intermediate are valid for 50 years CA/Intermediate CN: ca.testsuite.nmos.tv

-Any web servers activated by the test suite itself should use the following private keys and certificates:
+Any web servers activated by the test suite itself should use the following private keys and certificates.
+These use the hostname 'mocks.testsuite.nmos.tv', and the hostname 'nmos-mocks.local' for mDNS.
 *   intermediate/private/rsa.mocks.testsuite.nmos.tv.key.pem
 *   intermediate/private/ecdsa.mocks.testsuite.nmos.tv.key.pem
 *   intermediate/certs/rsa.mocks.testsuite.nmos.tv.cert.chain.pem